 Optional but nice to have if you’re crafty or artistic.
 This could include paints, sketch pads and pencils, pastels, etc. Just don’t go too crazy; dorms are small.

 I personally brought gel pens for decorating my notes and planner.

-An obvious essential if you’re going to school in Seattle or Boston; not so much if you’ll be in Tucson.
+An obvious essential if you’re going to school in Seattle or Boston, but not so much if you’ll be in Tucson.
 (Check weather averages before you go!)